The Need to Address Substandard Housing in Anniston

 The newly formed organization, officially known as the Housing Authority of the City of Anniston, submitted its first application to the Department of Housing and Urban Development (HUD) to construct 166 housing units.
 From this request, approval was granted to construct 164 units and later 101 units.
 The first two developments representing this new growth of housing in Anniston were Glen Addie Homes and Cooper Homes.
 In 1985, the last of Anniston’s Public Housing units were constructed.
 The Anniston Housing Authority now operates a total of 8 housing communities with Mr. Willie “Sonny” McMahand serving as the housing authority’s 5th Executive Director in its 85-year history.

 Since 1939, the Anniston Housing Authority has endeavored to increase its housing stock in order to better help those requiring housing assistance.
 The Housing Authority, through its various programs, which include Conventional Public Housing and Leased Housing (Section 8), is providing housing assistance to approximately 1,000 households, with a total of nearly 3,000 persons.
 Additionally, the housing authority began a non-profit Housing Development Corporation (HDC) in 2002.
-HDC currently owns 56 low-income tax credit units and 24 section 8 new construction multi-family units.
+HDC manages 24 section 8 new construction multi-family units and 6 other affordable housing units.